From Air Force One to Trump Force One... - Aviation24.be

 So, in short, when N757AF moves to the maintenance facility in Louisiana, the aeroplane is being prepared to fly Donald Trump as a private citizen.

 Trump Force One is an informal name for The Trump Organization’s private jet, comparing it with Air Force One, originally used by Donald Trump.
 The name was coined before Trump became president of the United States and was in use by his supporters during his presidential campaign of 2016.
 The current version of Trump Force One is a Boeing 757 registered N757AF, which replaced a Boeing 727.
 It is operated as part of “Trump Air”, the air assets of The Trump Organization.
+(Source: Wikipedia)